okirch/susetest/doc/first_steps.md

 the susetest_api is here:
 https://github.com/okirch/susetest/tree/master/susetest/python/susetest_api

+susetest_api is somthing like a rolling api.
+If you think that you have a cool generic function, you can create one. see how-to-contribute for this.

 If you want to use the susetest_api, you need to import the specific modules, and function you want to use.

 Like this:

 ```